The Omega Man: Reception

 At the film review aggregator website Rotten Tomatoes, The Omega Man received mixed reviews, with a combined average positive score of 65% from 34 critics.

-Howard Thompson gave a mostly negative review in The New York Times, saying "the climax is as florid and phony as it can be," while A.D.
-Murphy of Variety described the film as "an extremely literate science fiction drama."
+Howard Thompson gave a mostly negative review in The New York Times, saying, "the climax is as florid and phony as it can be," while A.D.
+Murphy of Variety described the film as "an extremely literate science-fiction drama."
 Roger Ebert awarded two stars out of four and found the mutants "a little too ridiculous to quite fulfill their function in the movie."
 Gene Siskel of the Chicago Tribune gave the film one star out of four, writing that director Boris Sagal "must have resembled a juggler trying to keep four dramatic balls aloft.
 About midway through the film, the balls started bumping into each other, Sagal began to stumble, and by the time the crew was completing the final scene, Sagal was on the floor with the balls bouncing wildly away from his grasp."
 Kevin Thomas of the Los Angeles Times wrote that the film was "strictly a potboiler, but it's without pretensions and never runs dry.
 Director Boris Sagal has captured some stark apocalyptic images and gotten some suitably vivid performances.
 Most importantly, he keeps things moving so fast that there's not enough time to ponder credibility gaps big enough to fly a Boeing 747 through."
 Tom Shales of The Washington Post wrote, "Director Sagal displays no great affinity for science fiction — he's from TV land — but he generally upholds interest and can certainly handle the shocks and suspense, which are both abundant and enjoyable in a Saturday matinee way."

-Director Tim Burton said in an interview for his 2009 Museum of Modern Art exhibit that "If I was alone on a desert island, I'd probably pick something that I could relate to—probably The Omega Man with Charlton Heston.
+Director Tim Burton said in an interview for his 2009 Museum of Modern Art exhibit, "If I was alone on a desert island, I'd probably pick something that I could relate to—probably The Omega Man with Charlton Heston.
 I don't know why that is one of my favorite movies, but it is."
-In another interview, with the Australian Centre for the Moving Image (ACMI), Burton remarked that no matter how many times he has seen it, if it is on television, he will stop to watch it.
+In another interview, with the Australian Centre for the Moving Image, Burton remarked that no matter how many times he has seen it, if it is on television, he will stop to watch it.
 He said that when he originally saw The Omega Man, it was the first instance that he recalls seeing the use of certain types of "cheesy one-liners" in film.
 The film is full of irony-tinged one-liners that are spoken in a manner to elicit a comic response.
 Burton compares these to the famous one-liners in Arnold Schwarzenegger's film career, such as "I'll be back."

-As with The Last Man on Earth, The Omega Man wasn't to Richard Matheson's liking; on the other hand, it didn't provoke much of a reaction from the author, either.
+As with The Last Man on Earth, The Omega Man was not to Richard Matheson's liking, though it did not provoke much of a reaction from the author, either.
 "The Omega Man was so removed from my book that it didn’t even bother me," Matheson said.